marcotcal/domus/README.md

 ### Considerations

+The goal of this implementation is to make the switches associations with lights totaly flexible witch means that one switch can be assiciated to a living room light during the day and at nigth it can be redirected to another light.
+The system will not be configured completely in home assistant but it will provide de main GUI of the system.

 * Switches and Outlets are virtual devices.
 They are implemented in a daemon called virtdev.py.
 * The virtdev.py script will connect to the database and mqtt server
-* This swiches and outlets must be registered at Home Assistant and will be related to the relay blocks on the database and then this associations will be loaded and handled by assoc.py script
+* This lights  and outlets must be registered at Home Assistant and will be related to the relay blocks on the database and then this associations will be handled by virtdev.py script
 * The relay blocks will not be referenced by the home assistant
+* The switches will not be referenced on home assistant
-* The relay blocks will receive commands and statuses from the association daemon
+* The relay blocks will receive commands and statuses from the virtdev daemon

  ### Association

-The association script and GUI will handle the correspondence between the switches and outlets and the relays
+The association GUI will handle the correspondence between the switches / lights and outlets and the relays

  #### Association GUI

  This is a PyGTK3 application.
 It can be installed in a linux PC.
  The application is used to manage the relations between switches and outlets.

- #### Association Daemon

- This is a daemon running as a service and it will distribute the events between the devices and relays.